 Karel J. H. Murphy Professional Faculty Leadership and Service Award

-The Karel J. H. Murphy Professional Faculty Leadership and Service Award recognizes a professional faculty member who has provided outstanding leadership and service throughout their career both within their Department and in programs and organizations across Oregon State University.
-The award also honors a legacy of providing ongoing, strategic, and progressive leadership, administrative support and service among Professional Faculty and other OSU employees.
-This award was created by PFLA and the Dean of Engineering in order to memorialize the legacy of Karel J. H. Murphy, and recognizes professional faculty who unselfishly provide and model ongoing exceptional leadership, support and service to the OSU community.
-The award winner will be presented a plaque and a $1000 check at University day.
+The Karel J. H. Murphy Professional Faculty Leadership and Service Award recognizes a professional faculty member who provides outstanding leadership and service both in their Department and in programs or organizations across the Oregon State University community.
+The award honors ongoing, strategic, progressive leadership, and administrative support and service among Professional Faculty and other OSU employees.
+The Professional Faculty Leadership Association and the Dean of Engineering, memorializes the legacy of Karel J. H. Murphy who unselfishly provided and modeled ongoing exceptional leadership, support and service to the OSU community.
+The award winner receives recognition during the OSU’s University Day program, a plaque and a $1,000 check.

-Eligibility for this award is limited to fixed-term Professional Faculty who fall within the categories of administrative support, computer/technical support and /or development support.
-The successful nominee will have a minimum of 5 years continuous service as a professional faculty member at OSU.
-Preference will be given to those with 10 or more years of continuous professional faculty service.
-Nomination packets should be emailed in PDF format and include a letter of nomination of up to three pages, as well as three additional letters of support from organizations, administrators, and/or colleagues.
-It is critical to the selection process that these letters include specific examples of how the nominee has demonstrated the criteria.
+Eligibility for this award is limited to fixed-term Professional Faculty with positions that fall within the categories of administrative services (please refer to the Administrative Services Position Profile at http://hr.oregonstate.edu/job-category-and-compensation-program/job-category-framework/job-families).
+A successful nominee will have a minimum of five (5) years continuous service as a professional faculty in administrative services at OSU.
+Preference is given to the nominees with 10 or more years of continuous professional faculty service.
+Nomination packets should include a letter of nomination of no more than three pages, as well as three additional letters of support from organizations, administrators, and/or colleagues.
+All nomination packs should be in pdf format for submission by email.
+It is critical to the selection process that these nomination letters include specific examples of how the nominee demonstrates the criteria for this award.

-- Leadership qualities as demonstrated by active participation in university and professional level committees and organizations.
+- Leadership qualities by active participation in university and professional level committees and organizations.

-- Role modeling, influencing by positive example, mentoring and coaching of others.
+- Role modeling, as evidenced by positive examples, mentoring and coaching of others.

-- Significant impact on leadership styles of others and inspiring others to take on leadership roles.
+- Significant support for development of other employee’s leadership styles and by inspiring others to take on leadership roles.

-- Spearheading activities and collaborations to build a healthy campus community through new ideas and/or managing change.
+- Initiate and lead activities and collaborations with the goal of building a healthy campus community through new ideas and/or managing change.

-- Advocacy and participation in areas that support professional faculty and enhance diversity.
+- Advocacy by participating in activities that support professional faculty and enhance diversity.

-- Promotion of life-long learning with colleagues, as a supervisor, and/or on a personal level.
+- Promotion of life-long learning with colleagues, employees, and through personal commitment.

 Please send nomination packets in PDF format via email to Michelle Mahana.